The Bankrate promise

-Given that law school takes an average of three years to complete, it’s no secret that the average law school debt reached a staggering $145,500 at last count.
-It’s not surprising; Law School Transparency shows that law school tuition has continued to increase year after year, even taking into account inflation.
+Given that law school takes an average of three years to complete, it’s no secret that the average law student has a hefty amount of student debt upon graduation.
+What’s more, Law School Transparency shows that law school tuition has continued to increase year after year, even taking into account inflation.

 Fortunately, you don’t have to attend private school to earn a law degree, and there are plenty of schools that charge students considerably less.
-However, just like with undergraduate institutions, you can expect to shell out a pretty penny if you decide to attend a top institution.
+However, just like with undergraduate institutions, you can expect to pay considerably more if you decide to earn your degree from a top law school.

 The chart below lists tuition costs for some of the top law schools in the country.
 Keep in mind that these totals exclude additional costs, such as fees, books and supplies, housing, meals and health insurance.